Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

-If $\phi_g$ is satisfiable, then $\mainAlg$ solves the under-approximation query $\phi_g^{\bot}$ (L:\ref{ln:overUNSAT}).
+If $\phi_g$ is satisfiable, then $\mainAlg$ solves the under-approximation query $\phi_g^{\bot}$ (L:\ref{ln:solve2}).
 If $\phi_g^{\bot}$ is unsatisfiable, then the current domain $\domainUnder$ is too small, and $\mainAlg$ expands it (LL:\ref{ln:expansionstart}-\ref{ln:expansionfinish}).
-This is because satisfiability of $\phi_g$ indicates the possibility of finding a satisfying solution after adding at least one of the new relational objects in the solution of $\phi_g$ to $\domainUnder$ (Cor.~\ref{cor:DomainExpansion}).
-The expansion aims to identify a minimum solution $\sigma_{min}$ for $\phi_g$ that requires the smallest number of relational objects (L:\ref{ln:minisolution}).
-For every relational object $r' \in \sigma_{min}$, $r'$ is added to $\domainUnder$ if it is not already in $\domainUnder$ (L:\ref{ln:expandingdomain}).
-To obtain $\sigma_{min}$, we follow MaxRes~\cite{Narodytska-et-al-14} methods: we analyze the UNSAT core of $\phi_g^{\bot}$ and incrementally weaken $\phi_g^{\bot}$ towards $\phi_g$ (i.e., the weakened query $\phi_g^{\bot'}$ is an ``over-under approximation'' that satisfies the condition $\phi_g^{\bot} \Rightarrow \phi_g^{\bot'} \Rightarrow \phi_g$) until a satisfying solution $\sigma_{min}$ is obtained for the weakened query.
+This is because the satisfiability of $\phi_g$ indicates the possibility of finding a satisfying solution after adding at least one of the new relational objects in the solution to $\phi_g$ to $\domainUnder$ (Cor.~\ref{cor:DomainExpansion}).
+The domain $\domainUnder$ is expanded by adding all relational objects $o'$ in the minimum (in terms of volume) solution $\sigma_{min}$ to $\phi_g$ (L:\ref{ln:minisolution}).
+To obtain $\sigma_{min}$, we follow MaxRes~\cite{Narodytska-et-al-14} methods: we analyze the UNSAT core of $\phi_g^{\bot}$ and incrementally weaken $\phi_g^{\bot}$ towards $\phi_g$ (i.e., the weakened query $\phi_g^{\bot'}$ is an ``over-under approximation'' that satisfies $\phi_g^{\bot} \Rightarrow \phi_g^{\bot'} \Rightarrow \phi_g$) until a satisfying solution $\sigma_{min}$ is obtained for the weakened query.
 However, if the volume of $\sigma_{min}$ exceeds $\bound$ (L:\ref{ln:exceedsLimit}), then bounded-UNSAT is returned (L:\ref{ln:returnboundedUNSAT}).
+UNSAT core-guided domain expansion has also been explored for unfolding the definition of recursive functions~\cite{DBLP:conf/cade/PassmoreCIABKKM20,DBLP:conf/sas/SuterKK11}. \\

 On the other hand, if $\phi_{g}^{\bot}$ yields a solution $\sigma$, then $\sigma$ is checked on $\reqs_f$ (L:\ref{ln:ReqCheck}).
 If $\sigma$ satisfies every $\psi_f$ in $\reqs_f$, then $\sigma$ is returned (L:\ref{ln:returnSAT}).
-If $\sigma$ violates some requirements in $\reqs_f$ , then the violating requirement $lesson$ is added to $\reqsUnder$ to be considered in the search for the next solutions (L:\ref{ln:ruleRefinement}).
+If $\sigma$ violates some requirements in $\reqs_f$, then the violating requirement $\textit{lesson}$ is added to $\reqsUnder$ to be considered in the search for the next solutions (L:\ref{ln:ruleRefinement}). \\